robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 Y) OTHER IMPORTANT TERMS
 Other provisions explaining how we may exercise our rights under these terms

-We may transfer its rights and obligations under these terms to another organisation, but we will always notify you in writing if this happens, and this will not affect your rights under these terms.
+If there is any proposed transfer of our rights and obligations under these terms, we will always notify you in writing, and this will not affect your rights under these terms.
+In this event, your data could only be used for the purposes for which you have consented, you would be notified of the change in data controller (if any), and you would have the right to withdraw your consent to your data being processed.
 As our services are personalised, you may only transfer your rights or your obligations under these terms to another person if we agree.
 The agreement for our services is between you and us, and no-one else.
 Only you can enforce that agreement (although a parent or guardian may enforce their agreement on behalf of a person under 18 whose use of our services is allowed under section G).
-Learn more
-FAQs
-Terms and conditions
-Privacy policy
-Cookies
-Terms of use
-Sitemap
-Get in touch
-gpathand@nhs.net
-0330 8082217
-Follow us
-Facebook Twitter Instagram
-© GP at hand 2017 — All rights reserved.
-139 Lillie Road, London
-Select an element on the page.